Posters and Pitching (face-to-face)

-Participants must attend all course sessions to receive a certificate.
+Participants must attend all sessions in its entirety to receive a certificate.

 To be admitted to this course, you need to score at least 70 on the Oxford Online Placement Test (click here to read more about the OOPT) or to have an equivalent score on one of the following international test:

 - At least 6.5 in the IELTS exam